plone/training/docs/voltoaddons/04-block-edit-options.md

   getWidgetDefault();
 ```

-Now we add a basic schema to control the table styling:
+Now we add a basic schema to control the table styling.
+Create the
+`src/DataTable/schema.js` file:

 ```jsx
 import { defineMessages } from 'react-intl';